TheNewC0der-24/RickandMorty-Wiki/README.md

 We can also `Search` the character.
 In addition, we can know the `Episodes` and `Location` of the character's on episode and location tab on the navbar.

+Detailed info on characters by just clicking their photo card.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-And hosted on [Netlify](https://www.netlify.com/).
+And hosted on [Netlify](https://www.netlify.com/), hence accessible anywhere.

 ## Built With
 |Bootstrap|REACT.JS|